volodymyrhudyma/blog/content/blog/custom-events-in-javascript.md

 One of the most important things to keep in mind when doing some custom stuff in JavaScript is Browser Compatibility.

-Fortunately, according to [caniuse](https://caniuse.com/?search=customevent), Custom Event API is supported for the 94,91% of the users:
+Fortunately, according to [caniuse](https://caniuse.com/?search=customevent), the Custom Event API is supported for the 94.91% of the users:

 ![Can I Use Custom Events](/img/screenshot-2021-06-06-at-13.21.04.png "Can I Use Custom Events")